 Appendix C contains a Doctoral degree checklist for the courses you are required to take - and the sequence in which they should be taken - in order to earn your degree.
-You are required to be continuously enrolled from the time of admission to the time you earn your degree.
 The number of hours in which you enroll depends upon your progress in the program.
 ABS requires 9 hours of enrollment each Fall/Spring term (see pg.
 20).
-In the semester of the oral comprehensive exam and subsequent terms, students must also adhere to the Post-Comprehensive Enrollment policy until they have satisfied 18 hours post-comp enrollment.
-Students are encouraged to discuss enrollment requirements with the Graduate Program Coordinator throughout their progress in the degree.
+In the semester of the oral comprehensive exam and subsequent terms, you must also adhere to the Post-Comprehensive Enrollment policy (see https://coga.ku.edu/post-comprehensiveenrollment.) until they have satisfied 18 hours post-comp enrollment.
+You are encouraged to discuss enrollment requirements with the Graduate Program Coordinator throughout your progress in the degree.
 Enrollment must adhere to college, departmental, and GTA/GRA policies.
-The Graduate Program Coordinator can guide students through these polices in relation to their specific progress.
+The Graduate Program Coordinator can guide you through these policies in relation to your specific progress.
 After you have (a) completed your required coursework, (b) successfully defended your Comprehensive Exam, and (c) have completed 18 hrs of post-Comprehensive Exam credit, you can enroll in as few as 1 hour per semester of dissertation credit.
 The number of credit hours in which you are enrolled should accurately reflect your use of department resources and faculty time.
 If special circumstances require that you be exempted from the enrollment requirement, you must request an exemption.
 The reason for the request must be described in writing and approved by your advisor before submitting it to the Director(s) of Graduate Study.